valpackett/pcre-heavy/README.md

 *Finally!* A Haskell regular expressions library that does not suck.

 - based on [pcre-light], none of that regex-compat-pluggable-backend stuff
-- takes [Stringables] everywhere, use ANY STRING TYPE (String, ByteString, LByteString, Text, LText, FilePath)
+- takes and returns [Stringables] everywhere, use ANY STRING TYPE (String, ByteString, LByteString, Text, LText, FilePath) -- but you need a bit more type annotations than usual
 - a QuasiQuoter for regexps that does compile time checking (BTW, [vim2hs] has correct syntax highlighting for that!)
 - **SEARCHES FOR MULTIPLE MATCHES!
 DOES REPLACEMENT!**